 In London, barely a day goes by where I don’t see one of my colleagues in the office munching on avocado on toast for breakfast and lunch.
 During my unsuccessful stint as a cafe assistant at Raw Press, customers were hungry for the product.
-I hurriedly chopped the avocados, cut them in half and carefully remove its stone, then scoop out the flesh into a bowl.
-After squeeze in the lemon juice and mashing the green sludge with a fork, this would be smeared on toast and sprinkled with black pepper and chilli flakes.
-In Mark & Spencers and Sainsburys, the avocados’ stall is regularly and rapidly gobbled up by consumers.
-The hunger for avacados, not just drugs, is insatiable in the United Kingdom despite the surge in avacado prices.
+I hurriedly chopped the avocados, cut them in half and carefully remove its stone, then scooped out the flesh into a bowl.
+After squeezing in the lemon juice and mashing the green sludge with a fork, this would be smeared on toast and sprinkled with black pepper and chilli flakes.
+In Marks & Spencers and Sainsburys, the avocados’ stall is regularly and rapidly gobbled up by consumers.
+The hunger for avocados, not just drugs, is insatiable in the United Kingdom despite the surge in avocado prices.

 The fight for avocado fused to the wider Mexican Drug War (2006 — current).
 Avocado Police or CUSEPT, Tancítaro’s public security body, a heavily militarised force, now act in coordination with vigilantes determined to curb the influence of criminal organisations who have tried to levy heavy taxes on the population and avocado farmers through extortion, kidnap and intimidation. $1.5 billion was at stake; the value of avocado export industry.
 Civilian autodefensa have fought to eject the influence of the cartels from Michoacán with CUSEPT’s paramilitary unit for several years.